R. Stevie Moore: 1978–2010: New Jersey period

 In February 1978, Moore relocated to Montclair, New Jersey and got a job working at a Sam Goody record store in Livingston, where he remained for many years.
 According to him, although he lived 13 miles away from the Lincoln Tunnel in the proceeding decades, he rarely ever traveled into New York City.
 He said he arrived in New Jersey "right when punk was hitting, and I was an instant celebrity.
 I bleached my hair and I spiked it out, and I was Johnny Rotten from hillbilly land.
 It was so innocent then, total lo-fi."
-Over the decade, he made sporadic appearances on the public access television variety show The Uncle Floyd Show.
+Over the decade, he made sporadic appearances on the television variety show The Uncle Floyd Show.
 He was also a staff member on the New Jersey–based independent radio station WFMU, where he hosted a weekly "Bedroom Radio" show for about "four or five years" and claimed to be "one of the first that did radio shows that would play Wagner, then The Sex Pistols, then hillbilly, then great funk."

 Moore later reflected on this period: "I'm not a nightlife person.
 I should have really planted myself on the streets and plugged away, but I'm not a very good salesman so I never thought of going down and trying to convince people to sign me.
 It was a struggle. ...
 Through the 80s, my uncle was hoping I'd get a band together, but I had no idea how to do it."
 In late 1979, he used an eight-track Manhattan studio to record Clack!
 (1980), named for the studio's owner Tom Clack.
 It was Moore's first album recorded in a professional studio.
 At this point, he was heavily influenced by Public Image Ltd: "[they] changed my life!
 That whole postpunk thing, minimalist dub, drums and bass.
 It almost sounds like fragments, not finished songs.
 I loved that music."
 The album also marked the beginning of Moore's "post-punk era", which lasted until 1983's Crises.
 In the early 1980s, the tracks "Bloody Knuckles" and "Chantilly Lace" from Clack! saw some college radio airplay.
 WFMU's Irwin Chusid also performed with Moore as a drummer and compiled the What's The Point?!!
 (1984), the first record issued on the label Cuneiform.